jaydson/hyperterm-theme-braziljs/README.md

 # hyperterm-theme-braziljs
-Just add "hyperterm-theme-braziljs" to the plugins list on your hyperterm config file.
+Just add `hyperterm-theme-braziljs` to the plugins list on your hyperterm config file.

 ```
 plugins: ['hyperterm-theme-braziljs']